Erklärung 2018: Ideology

 With growing bewilderment we observe that Germany is being damaged by illegal mass immigration.
 We solidarize with those who peacefully demonstrate so that the rule of law can be restored at the borders of our country.

 The publication of Erklärung 2018 on March 15, near the anniversary of the Thirty Years' War, resulted from the emergence of a new far-right intelligentsia in Germany involving the cooperation of multiple social constituencies including moderate conservatives, far-right intellectuals, and former leftists.
-The text of the declaration is simple and consists of two sentences:
+The text of the declaration is simple and consists of two sentences.
+Translated from German these are: "With increasing alienation are we watching, how Germany is being damaged through illegal mass immigration.
+We show solidarity with those, who peacefully protest, so that the constitutional order at the borders of our country is restored".

 Dresden publisher and Erklärung signatory Frank Böckelmann told Die Zeit that he and other Germans feared and wanted to prepare for a future in Germany where some parts of the country would be inhabited by a Muslim majority.
 One of the unusual features of the Erklärung was its bringing together of formerly disparate political tendencies into a new right wing movement.

 One of the concepts motivating Erklärung 2018 is the notion that European civilization is in decline and being displaced by foreigners, in particular Muslims or Africans.
 This concept was explored in a 2018 German novel by Monika Maron called Munin or Chaos in the Head that has become a best-seller in Germany and is a favorite within its far-right intelligentsia.
 In the book, wealthy and educated inhabitants of Berlin's Prenzlauer Berg lose their belief in Germany culture and through self-hate open Germany to cultural invasion from the Middle East and Africa.

 While arguments in Erklärung 2018 were marginal in German politics at the time of their publication, they have since become more mainstream.